This site is temporary and under construction.

 Performing in such close proximity to the viewers gave us the opportunity to create tender moments of connection between people and puppet.

-The short teaser film made by Teis Albers (full-length coming shortly):
+The performance film is made by Teis Albers.

 On July 8th we enjoyed the opening of the exhibition and sharing the space with an enthusiastic mix of viewers.